- Course Fees and Payment

 Concessions and funding

 Depending on your circumstances you may be entitled to a concession or discount on selected courses.
-To see if you are eligible download our concessions guide.
+To see if you are eligible check our concessions guide.

-You will need to provide documentary evidence to prove your eligibility for a discount.
-This must be shown to a member of the Customer Relations Team on or before the first session of the learners course/programme.
+You will need to provide documentary evidence to prove your eligibility for a concession.
+This must be shown to a member of the Customer Relations Team on or before the first session of the course.